inventhouse/statemachine/sled.md

 - End action?  cease parsing but exit normally (can fake it with an end state and drop-all rule)  Or could be "accept"
 - "reject" action?  cease parsing and exit non-zero, but don't throw

-- named tests & actions?
-    - DONE: or maybe general substitution macros?
-        - NO: will this be weird with different delimiters? - nah, just parse the macro with its delimiter, then expand it in the parsed rule list with its already-split fields
-        - DONE: just like named rules: delim-name-delim-field...
-            - YES: should named rules just be an instance of this?
-DONE: what to do about auto-tagging?
-        - DONE: multiple expansion? - powerful but fraught with peril ...but _powerful_
-            - DONEish: ...but _perilous_ - what safeguards can be put in place?
-            - NO: Expansion depth limit - not needed
-            - DONE: Expand only based on previously-defined expansions - expansions with undefined names are discarded?
-                - NO: need verbose logging to see cases of this for debugging? - just use --print-args and see that things didn't expand; de-cloak print-args
-            - NO: need a way to specify "expand this" - $name, $$junk to escape?  - NO:have to apply escape at rule-add time - just like delimiters, define your own convention
-            - NO: expansions only apply in the named-rule parsing, all expanding should be done by the add-rules phase - they are a generalization of named rules, there's no real difference
-        - DONE: how to handle overriding named rules on the command-line - may want to override fundamental aliases like a test regex _or_ override "later" rules that use test regex defined in the file
-            - parse command-line named rules once building a dictionary of any that don't depend on things not-yet-defined
-            - parse file rules treating existing dictionary as canon, _not_ overriding anything already defined
-            - parse command-line rules _again_ using expansions from existing dictionary, but _override_ existing dictionary items - rules that were defined in the first phase should override to themselves, rules that couldn't be expanded the first time around should now expand and override the file version
-            - track rules whose definition failed due to missing expansions, minus ones that were eventually defined, print in print-args; if non-empty, maybe print warning?
-            - _phew!_

 - good way to allow multiple actions to apply to a line
     - could allow one to just keep piling them on?